 - Additional devices that are expensive and need considerable time to incorporate into networks

-Coherent optics can reduce the need for these devices with software formulas in the DSP
+Coherent optics eliminate needed correction devices with software in the DSP

 This is the gradual dimming of light as it travels through a fiber, it is like a flashlight that strongly brightens the area right in front of it but further away it is dimmer.
 In a fiber at longer distances the light is too weak for the receiver to identify it.
 When the light source is too close it is also worth knowing that the opposite can occur, if the light is too bright then the receiver cannot differentiate between on and off.